laksamba/laksamba/README.md

 ###

-<p align="left">My name is  SANDESH LAKSAMBA  and I'm a Developer, from Taplejung, Nepal</p>
+<h4 align="left">My name is  SANDESH LAKSAMBA  and I'm a Developer, from Taplejung, Nepal.</h4>

+  As I continue my journey into blockchain technology, I'm focusing on the following areas: <br>
+- **Smart Contract Development**: Learning Solidity .<br>
+- **Blockchain Platforms**: Exploring Ethereum and other blockchain platforms.<br>
+- **Decentralized Storage**: Understanding IPFS and other decentralized storage solutions.<br>
+- **Security**: Learning best practices for writing secure smart contracts and dApps.

 ###
 <div align="left">